 Attach the lifting device accessory as illustrated.
 If lifting straps are used instead of the lifting device accessory, the lifting straps should go between the primary contacts.
 In either of these arrangements, the moveable drawout element may be balanced as it is being lifted by a crane or hoist.
-The moveable drawout element should not be lifted by the primary contacts.
+The moveable drawout element should not be lifted by the primary contacts

-Pull out the extension rails on the stationary drawout element fully to the withdrawn position.
+Pull out the extension rails on the stationary drawout element until they hit a solid stop.